jamthoyoung/dttchrgn2/README.md

 ## Building the Environment

-The following commands can be executed to set up the node/npm environment in Ubuntu, via nvm.
+The following commands can be executed to set up the node/npm environment in Ubuntu, via Brennen Bearnes [tutorial](https://digitalocean.com/community/tutorials/how-to-install-node-js-on-ubuntu-16-04#how-to-install-using-nvm).

 Install some prerequisites packages.